SneyderHOL/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 15-symbolic_link_permissions is a script that will change the owner and the group owner of the file _hello to betty and holberton respectively.

 16-if_only is a script that will change the owner of the file hello to betty only if it is owned by the user guillaume.

+100-Star_Wars is a script that will play the StarWars IV episode in the terminal.

+101-man_holberton is a man page.